10x Genomics (NASDAQ:TXG) Announces Earnings Results

-10x Genomics (NASDAQ:TXG – Get Free Report) posted its quarterly earnings results on Thursday.
+10x Genomics (NASDAQ:TXG – Get Free Report) issued its quarterly earnings results on Thursday.
 The company reported ($0.41) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.36) by ($0.05), Briefing.com reports.
-The business had revenue of $183.98 million during the quarter, compared to analyst estimates of $182.73 million.
-10x Genomics had a negative return on equity of 28.45% and a negative net margin of 41.17%.
-The company’s quarterly revenue was up 17.8% compared to the same quarter last year.
-During the same quarter last year, the firm posted ($0.15) EPS.
+10x Genomics had a negative net margin of 41.17% and a negative return on equity of 28.45%.
+The firm had revenue of $183.98 million for the quarter, compared to analyst estimates of $182.73 million.
+During the same quarter last year, the business posted ($0.15) earnings per share.
+The firm’s revenue for the quarter was up 17.8% compared to the same quarter last year.

 10x Genomics Stock Up 0.8 %

-In other news, insider James Wilbur sold 14,718 shares of 10x Genomics stock in a transaction dated Monday, November 20th.
-The shares were sold at an average price of $42.09, for a total transaction of $619,480.62.
-Following the sale, the insider now directly owns 86,806 shares in the company, valued at approximately $3,653,664.54.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-In related news, insider James Wilbur sold 14,718 shares of the company’s stock in a transaction dated Monday, November 20th.
-The shares were sold at an average price of $42.09, for a total transaction of $619,480.62.
-Following the transaction, the insider now owns 86,806 shares in the company, valued at approximately $3,653,664.54.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, CEO Serge Saxonov sold 1,000 shares of the business’s stock in a transaction that occurred on Friday, February 9th.
-The stock was sold at an average price of $49.53, for a total transaction of $49,530.00.
-Following the completion of the transaction, the chief executive officer now owns 855,381 shares of the company’s stock, valued at approximately $42,367,020.93.
+In related news, insider James Wilbur sold 3,464 shares of the business’s stock in a transaction dated Wednesday, November 22nd.
+The stock was sold at an average price of $43.34, for a total transaction of $150,129.76.
+Following the completion of the transaction, the insider now owns 83,342 shares of the company’s stock, valued at approximately $3,612,042.28.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, insider James Wilbur sold 3,464 shares of the business’s stock in a transaction dated Wednesday, November 22nd.
+The stock was sold at an average price of $43.34, for a total transaction of $150,129.76.
+Following the completion of the transaction, the insider now owns 83,342 shares of the company’s stock, valued at approximately $3,612,042.28.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Serge Saxonov sold 1,000 shares of the company’s stock in a transaction that occurred on Friday, February 9th.
+The shares were sold at an average price of $49.53, for a total value of $49,530.00.
+Following the completion of the transaction, the chief executive officer now directly owns 855,381 shares of the company’s stock, valued at approximately $42,367,020.93.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 34,341 shares of company stock valued at $1,508,526.
-10.65% of the stock is owned by company insiders.
+In the last 90 days, insiders sold 34,341 shares of company stock valued at $1,508,526.
+Insiders own 10.65% of the company’s stock.

 Hedge Funds Weigh In On 10x Genomics